Markov Decision Processes under External Temporal Processes: Least-Squares Policy Iteration

-The best approximate value function $\widetilde{V}$ is that function in $\cF$ (or equivalently $\cF^{(T)}$) that minimizes the above expected norm difference.
+which finds the best approximation that does not depend on the old events, where `best' is defined in expectation with respect to $\rho$.
+The best approximate value function $\widetilde{V}$ is that function in $\F$ (or equivalently $\F^{(T)}$) that minimizes the above-expected norm difference.

-Suppose we are given just $N$ samples $\bar{s}_1, \dots, \bar{s}_N$ from a Markov chain induced by policy $\pi$ in the augmented MDP $\cM_X$, and corresponding rewards $r_1, \dots, r_N$.
+Suppose we are given $N$ samples $\bar{s}_1, \dots, \bar{s}_N$ from a Markov chain induced by policy $\pi$ in the augmented MDP $\M_X$, and the corresponding rewards $r_1, \dots, r_N$.
 We minimize the empirical norm difference at these points, defined as